Strahov Monastery: The Theological Hall

 In 1670 Jeroným Hirnheim, a philosopher and theologian, became the abbot of Strahov.
 His greatest work, which has survived to the present day, was the building of a new library in the so-called Theological Hall (Teologický sál), completed in 1679.
-During the 17th and early 18th centuries, other abbots continued in the reconstruction of the monastery.
+During the 17th and early 18th centuries, other abbots continued the reconstruction of the monastery.
 They also cared for the church, which was repaired and decorated several times during the given period.
 The monastery experienced other significant building activity, namely after the assaults of French and Bavarian troops in 1742, when Prague was bombarded and seriously damaged.
 The abbot then organized building efforts anew, in the course of which the church was rebuilt along with the monastery area.

 After 1950, the library was incorporated into the Memorial of National Literature.
 Following events of 1989 the library was, along with the monastery, returned to the Premonstratensians.
 Within the library, a reading room is also open.
 The Strahov Library contains over 200,000 volumes, including over 3,000 manuscripts and 1,500 first prints stored in a special depository.
+It is considered one of the world's most valuable and preserved libraries, with ceilings adorned with frescoes by Siard Nosecky and Anton Maulbertsch.